afontcu/afontcu.dev/content/blog/marginal-gains.md

 1.01<sup>365</sup> = **37.78**

 That's right.
-By improving a 1% daily, that process would become 37% better/faster/stronger in a year.
+By improving a 1% daily, that process would become 37 times better better/faster/stronger in a year.

 That right there is a compound effect: any future change builds upon the previous ones.
 So do not underestimate that 1%.